This post is also available in: 日本語 (Japanese)

 Please note that there are four types of Scoremakers in the lineup, but only the Platinum or Standard can use the reading function.

-As you can see, there are many different levels of music reading.
+As you can see, there are many different levels of music reading apps/softwares.

-It does not mean that a lower level is bad, but it should be chosen based on the application.
+It does not mean that a lower level is bad, but it should be chosen based on your requirement.